 The Mayflower, Rotherhithe: the current building is a post-war build but it is very cosy, sits amongst the cobbled streets of Rotherhithe.
 It is not far from where the Pilgrim Fathers moored The Mayflower before setting off to the New World.

-The Flask, Highgate: the name relates to the spring water transported from Hampstead to Highgate for sale here
+The Flask, Highgate: the name relates to the flasks of spring water once sold here

 Princess Louise, Holborn: a lovely Victorian pub, even the toilets are listed.